ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 are not binary identical then the Reference Value does not match.

-Note that while specifications may extend the matching semantics using CBOR tags, there is no way to extend the matching semantics of key values.
+Note that while specifications may extend the matching semantics using CBOR tags, there is no way to extend the matching semantics of keys.
 Any new keys requiring non-default comparison must add a CBOR tag to the reference value describing the desired behaviour.